vafekt/obsidian/Machine Learning/Machine learning with Python.md

 	- The entropy will be high if we have impure or mixed class labels in a dataset.
 Class = Label
 		- If there are two classes, class 1 and class 2, of equal numbers, i.e, the number of entries of class 1 is equal to the number of entries of class 2, and we randomly select an entry, it will belong to any class 1 or 2 with a 50% probability each.
 In such cases, the entropy will be high.
 		- If a certain dataset has all data belonging to either class 1 or class 2, the entropy obtained is 0
+	- 2 approaches
 		- **Information Gain:** The information gain is the decrease in the entropy after the dataset is split on the basis of an attribute.
 Constructing a decision tree depends on finding the attribute that returns the highest information gain.
 It helps in choosing which feature or attribute will be used to create the deciding internal node at a particular point.
 			- Information gain=Entropy(s) — [(Weighted average) x (Entropy of each feature)]
+		- Gini impurity
 - Steps
 	![[Pasted image 20240226215751.png]]
 	- Choosing the feature to be the root node.
 It is based on the amount of information gain